Issue

 The Solution

-Though some schools have stopped enforcing this law, the legislature should act to remove this law to prevent situations where a religious teacher chooses to avoid the teaching profession because of the existence of this law, to avoid situations where a current religious teacher’s rights are chilled, and to avoid situations where a school attempts to enforce this discriminatory and unconstitutional law, resulting in liability for the government.
+Though some schools have stopped enforcing this law, the legislature put and end to it once and for all by passing SB 84.
+Now teachers in Pennsylvania won’t be put situations where they must choose to avoid the teaching profession because of the existence of this law, to avoid situations where their rights are chilled, or have to avoid situations where a school attempts to enforce this discriminatory and unconstitutional law, resulting in liability for the government.

-S.B.84 would repeal this law and protect religious teachers in Pennsylvania schools.
+S.B.84 repealed this law and protects religious teachers in Pennsylvania schools.
 According to a memo from the Prime Sponsor, Senator Phillips-Hill (R-York), “The senators’ proposal would eliminate a section from the state’s Education Code that prohibits a teacher from wearing any dress, mark emblem, or insignia indicative of his or her faith or denomination.”

 “A teacher should not be worried about his or her job for simply wearing a cross on a necklace.
 Our First Amendment rights do not end simply because a teacher walks into a classroom,” Phillips-Hill said.
 “The Senate Education committee took an important step to protect our First Amendment rights to freedom of speech and freedom of religious expression.”